gargmegham/8085/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).

-We appreciate your contributions and look forward to your involvement in the Music Recommendation Engine project!
+We appreciate your contributions and look forward to your involvement in the 8085 project!